red-star-squadron/rs-liveries/doc/dev/Readme.md

 ## Google credentials

 Assumes you have the credentials.json.
-I think I used  google's IAM console to create a user with no permissions which can be assumed to use anonymous-access google drives.
+I used  google's IAM console to create a  service account with no permissions which can be assumed to use anonymous-access google drives.

 ```shell
 export GOOGLE_APPLICATION_CREDENTIALS=credentials.json